 Unlike some villages, Put-in-Bay isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Put-in-Bay are a mix of both white- and blue-collar jobs.
 Overall, Put-in-Bay is a village of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Put-in-Bay who work in sales jobs (23.91%), healthcare (15.22%), and management occupations (13.04%).

-A relatively large number of people in Put-in-Bay telecommute to their jobs.
-Overall, about 8.57% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.57% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Put-in-Bay is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the village experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller village.

-Put-in-Bay is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Put-in-Bay doesn't have a public transportation system that people use for their commute.

 The per capita income in Put-in-Bay in 2022 was $37,160, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $148,640 for a family of four.